ohmrun/.github/profile/README.md

-This is a collection of Haxe libraries in the functional stype intended to cover most functionality you'd need to bring the pertinent parts of your programming up front.
+This is a collection of Haxe libraries in the functional style intended to cover most functionality you'd need to bring the pertinent parts of your programming up front.

 It covers async handling, control flow, composition, parsing, logging, errors, testing, dependency injection, configuration, scheduling and data types that can cover the full range of needs in a coherent way with a carefully constructed, consistent Api.